 With many states in Europe, like Luxembourg, decriminalizing the possession of small amounts and pending legislative proposals, like the one in Italy, the cannabis industry is set to evolve at a rapid pace.
 It seems to only be a matter of time until many other European countries jump on the bandwagon and legalize medical and recreational cannabis.
 While many understand the excellent prospects of the flourishing billion dollar industry, more will follow to make hay while the sun shines.

-What are amazing travel destinations for cannabis enthusiasts in your opinion?
+What are amazing travel destinations for cannabis enthusiasts in 2020 in your opinion?
 Let us know in the comments!